Backblaze/b2-sdk-python/doc/source/quick_start.rst

 Concatenate files
 =================

 :meth:`b2sdk.v1.Bucket.concatenate` accepts an iterable of upload sources (either local or remote).
 It can be used to glue remote files together, back-to-back, into a new file.
-To support automatic continuation, :meth:`b2sdk.v1.Bucket.concatenate` creates plan before it starts to copy/upload anything. :meth:`b2sdk.v1.Bucket.concatenate_stream` can be used to process large input iterator.
+To support automatic continuation, :meth:`b2sdk.v1.Bucket.concatenate` creates a plan before it starts to copy/upload anything, saving the hash of that plan in file_info for increased reliability.

+:meth:`b2sdk.v1.Bucket.concatenate_stream` can be used to process a large input iterator with limited continuation reliability - it does not create and validate a plan before starting the transfer.

 Concatenate files of known size
 ---------------------------------